 2. High cholesterol and high blood pressure.
 A study by Johns Hopkins University found that mice who were fed a high cholesterol diet showed signs of erectile dysfunction.
 In fact, high cholesterol can disrupt nitric oxide metabolism, which is important for the muscles in the penis to relax during an erection.
 High blood pressure can directly damage the cells lining blood vessels leading to inflammation, remodling and atherosclerosis (hardening of the blood vessels).
 This in turn can disrupt blood flow to the penis, leading to ED.

 3. Metabolic disorders (obesity, diabetes).
 It is well known that obesity is a significant risk factor for erectile dysfunction.
 In fact, 79% of men with erectile disorders have a BMI over 25 kg/m2 independent of their age.
-Men with diabetes have a three-fold higher risk of erectile dysfunction.
+Men with diabetes have a three-fold higher risk of developing erectile dysfunction.

 7. Depression.
 Patients who are depressed often lose interest in sex.
 They may also experience a lack of energy and low self-esteem.
 This can have a serious effect on healthy erections.

-10. Other causes.
-Additional causes of sexual disorders include Parkinson’s and Peyronie’s disease, prostate cancer and traumas to the penis or testicles.
 Erectile dysfunction is a complex disorder and sometimes the causes may not be immediately obvious.
-If you experience problems with maintaining or getting erections, speak to your doctor immediately.
+If you experience problems with maintaining or getting erections, speak to your doctor as soon as you can.